Communication Studies (CMST)

 Pre-requisites: junior standing.

-This course is designed to help students and industry professionals gain valuable PR, marketing, branding and social media skills necessary for successfully launching and expanding businesses and entrepreneurial start-up companies.
-Students will learn the art and craft of public relations through the examination of real-world case studies and the development of strategic PR materials.
+Designed to guide students and industry professionals to gain valuable PR, marketing, branding, and social media skills necessary for successfully launching and expanding businesses and entrepreneurial start-up companies.
+Includes the art and craft of public relations through the examination of real-world case studies and the development of strategic PR materials.

 CMST 467.
 SUCCESSFUL FUNDRAISING.
 5 Credits.